Flooristics, LLC

 How Can Moisture Problems in Concrete be Corrected?

-September 21, 2016 by Flooristics staff Leave a Comment
+September 21, 2016 by Flooristics staff 1 Comment

 Share Button

-When it comes to working with business owners on getting their flooring issues resolved, concrete and moisture is one of the most common.
+moistureWhen it comes to working with business owners on getting their flooring issues resolved, concrete and moisture are two of the most common.
 Moisture-related concrete problems can lead to all kinds of problems, from the integrity of the concrete itself to problems with any flooring installed over the concrete.
 No business owner wants to struggle with flooring issues, so flooring inspectors can be called in to help resolve the issue.

 Here are 4 ways to correct moisture problems in concrete:

-1. Let concrete fully cure
+1. Let the concrete fully cure

-Curing is the chemical process that happens when the aggregate, sand, water and cement powder bond together.
+Curing is the chemical process that happens when the aggregate, sand, water, and cement powder bond together.
 A four-inch slab takes approximately 28 days to fully cure and is an extremely important step in installing a concrete floor.

 2. Correct outside slope and drainage